 He taught Muslims to delay the sahur (the pre-dawn meal before fasting) till a little before Dawn Prayer and not to delay the iftar (the meal to break the fast) after the call to Sunset Prayer so that no unnecessary strain is laid on the fasting person by prolonging the fast time.

-It is noteworthy that the Prophet did not specify a particular distance in travel as a minimum limit for a person to break the fast.
+It is noteworthy that Prophet Muhammad did not specify a particular distance in travel as a minimum limit for a person to break the fast.
 His Companions sometimes broke the fast immediately after leaving home, because this was the example set by the Prophet himself.

 Similarly during times of heat or thirst they were permitted to cool themselves by pouring water on the head, and the Prophet himself did so.